Log In

 In many ways I think we did the right thing in not raising extra capital in those first few years.
 I feel like good things take time.
 And had we accelerated our growth through external funds, we could have missed out on a lot of the learnings we gathered over the years.

 Great.
-So now - let’s dive into the stack.
-What’s powering your business?
+So now - let’s dive into the tech stack.
+What’s powering Ridge Wallet?

 We set up custom events, and built out custom segments to help us isolate users when we were running our CRO experiments.
 So overall on the analytics front - it was never that sophisticated, but we always got the data that we needed to make certain calls.